Aristarx-Lintter/DNN-Identifier-for-Dynamic-Systems-with-Time-Varying-State-Constraints/README.md

 # DNN-Identifier-for-Dynamic-Systems-with-Time-Varying-State-Constraints
-The repository is created to show results in the convenient form for reproduсing.
+The repository is created to show results in the convenient form for reproducing.

 *Abstract - In this paper, an identification problem for uncertain nonlinear systems with time-varying state constraints was solved.
 When designing the identifier, Differential Neural Networks (DNNs) and Barrier Lyapunov Functions (BLFs) techniques were used.
 The obtained solution requires solving differential continuous-time Riccati equation as well as nonlinear differential equations for the learning laws.
 In this problem statement, time-dependent state constraints are supposed to be known in advance continuous functions of time.
 Such type of constraints naturally occurs in different types of mechatronic systems, i.e. a robotic arm system, the behavior of which was identified in the numerical example.*